KEEPING TRACK OF YOUR INVESTMENT PERFORMANCE

 You may consider choosing the equal-weighted variant of your index - if it exists.
 There are arguments pro and con.
 If your own portfolio is a rough basket of equally weighted stocks, with sector weights more equal than the economy, an equal-weight index may seem more comparable.
 But your portfolio may be a blend of index ETFs, with high-conviction stock picks making up only 50%.
 Then a cap-weighted index is more comparable.
 Also you are probably more likely to include large-cap stocks in your stock picks just because they are so big.

-Think twice before further prorating your benchmark with more indexes.
+Think twice before prorating your benchmark with more indexes.

 E.g. if you invest outside the country to goose your returns and accept FX risk as a result - it is self-serving to include the foreign index in your benchmark.

-E.g. if you start worrying about inflation and change your debt to RealReturnBonds - keep benchmarking to the original 7-year government bond index to find out if your decision pays off.
+E.g. if you start worrying about inflation and change your debt to RealReturnBonds - keep benchmarking to the original long-bond index to find out if your decision pays off.

 E.g. if you buy small-cap or value stocks expecting them to have higher returns - do NOT include those indexes in your benchmark.